ElectricityAuthority/tracing/README.md

 Electricity tracing was formally described by Janusz W. Bialek in his classic 1996 paper titled Tracing the flow of electricity.

 The method has since been applied in NZ by the Electricity Commission in 2010 as part of the on-going Transmission Pricing Methodology.
-To aid in understanding the methodology, a paper was written at the time and is still available via the EA website at:
+To aid in understanding the methodology, a paper was written at the time and is available in the docs directory.
+It is also still available via the EA website at:

 https://www.ea.govt.nz/dmsdocument/7123